MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 The "transport" and "no-default-transport" SvcParamKeys together indicate the set of transport protocols supported by this service endpoint.
-A transport protocol is identified by a protocol-id with the following form:
+Each transport protocol is identified by a protocol-id, which is a sequence of 1-255 octets.

-    protocol-id = 1*(ALPHA_LC / DIGIT / "-" / "_" / ".")
+    protocol-id = 1*255(OCTET)

-The presentation and wire format of "transport" are the same: a comma (0x2c) separated list of one or more `protocol-id`s:
+The presentation value of "transport" is a comma-separated list of one or more `protocol-id`s.
+Any commas present in the protocol-id are escaped by a backslash:

+   escaped-octet = %x00-2b / "\," / %x2d-5b / "\\" / %5d-%FF
+   escaped-id = 1*255(escaped-octet)
-   transport-value = protocol-id *("," protocol-id)
+   transport-value = escaped-id *("," escaped-id)

+In the wire format for "transport", each protocol-id is prefixed by its length as a single octet, and these length-value pairs are concatenated to form the SvcParamValue.
+These pairs MUST exactly fill the SvcParamValue;
+otherwise, the SvcParamValue is malformed.

 For "no-default-transport", the presentation and wire format values MUST be empty.